hdShang/arxiv-daily/docs/cs-AI/2025-10-14/papers/251012072v1-embomatrix-a-scalable-training-ground-for-embodied-decision-making.md

 ---
 layout: default
-title: EmboMatrix: A Scalable Training-Ground for Embodied Decision-Making
+title: "EmboMatrix: A Scalable Training-Ground for Embodied Decision-Making"
 ---

 # EmboMatrix: A Scalable Training-Ground for Embodied Decision-Making